-For 2022, we further demonstrated our commitment to safety by maintaining a performance metric in our annual incentive compensation scorecard that measures our total recordable incident rate.
+For 2023, we also continued to demonstrate our commitment to safety by maintaining a performance metric in our annual incentive compensation scorecard that measures our total recordable incident rate.
 Our Health, Safety and Environmental organization currently has full-time, field-dedicated coordinators to monitor facilities and help prevent potential issues.